tamaslang/crypto/README.md

 Please provide the implementation of the live order board which will be packaged and shipped as a library to be used by the UI team.
 No database or UI/WEB is needed for this assignment (we're absolutely fine with in memory solution).
 The only important thing is that you just write it according to your normal standards.

 NOTE: if during your implementation you'll find that something could be designed in multiple different ways, just implement the one which seems most reasonable to you and if you could provide a short (once sentence) reasoning why you choose this way and not another one, it would be great.

+## Assumptions made
+- Coin name is not restricted to a list of coins and it is case sensitive
+- when sorting SELL orders are displayed first before the BUY orders
+- no input or output formatting is provided, this could be part of a CLI class which I haven't implemented due to the time constraint
+- I made the sorting logic is extendable but by default the LiveOrderBoard uses the one described in the exercise
+- I assumed the coin name is missing by accident in the received orders

 ## Prerequisites